(tra ME ti nib)

 New primary noncutaneous malignancy: No trametinib dosage modification is necessary.

 Oral: Administer at least 1 hour before or 2 hours after a meal.
-When administered in combination with dabrafenib, take the once daily trametinib dose at the same time each day with either the morning or evening dose of dabrafenib.
+Administer dose at the same time each day, whether administered as a single agent or in combination with dabrafenib (when administered in combination with dabrafenib, take the once daily trametinib dose either with the morning or with the evening dabrafenib dose).

 Store refrigerated at 2°C to 8°C (36°F to 46°F); do not freeze.
 Dispense in original bottle; do not remove desiccant.
 Protect from light and moisture.
 Do not transfer to pill boxes.